 Secondary oxides strongly differentiated between horizons.
 In A and E horizons, sand and silt grains are uncoated.
 In B horizons they are coated, and in some soils cemented, by short-range-order minerals and/or organic matter.

 Low base saturation.
-Base saturations are very low and the soils are extremely acid in A and E horizons.
+Base saturations are very low, and the soils are extremely acidic, in A and E horizons.
 KCl-extractable-aluminium levels are high, and aluminium in soil solution may be toxic to some plants.

 Parent materials.
-The soils occur mainly in materials from silica-rich rocks such as granite, greywacke, schist or rhyolite.
+The soils occur mainly in materials from felsic rocks such as granite, greywacke, schist or rhyolite.

 Mineralogically differentiated.
 Mica-smectite or smectite often occur in A and E horizons, and hydroxy-coated or interlayered minerals or allophane often occur in the B horizon.
 In some Northland soils, silica is dominant in B horizons.
 Podzols cover a wide range of mineralogy classes.

 Limited rooting depth.
-The rooting depth is limited for many introduced plants by low pH or aluminium toxicity, or by pans which often cause problems of wetness.
+The rooting depth is limited for many introduced plants by low pH, aluminium toxicity, or by pans which often cause problems of wetness.

 Low biological activity.
 Low levels of faunal activity occur with a low rate of mineralisation.
 Carbon/nitrogen ratios are very high.
-The accumulation of weakly decomposed humus and minimal incorporation of humus into the upper mineral soil results in a mor-like humus form.
+The accumulation of weakly decomposed humus, and minimal incorporation of humus into the upper mineral soil, results in a mor-like humus form.

 Mor-forming vegetation.
-The soils have been associated with vegetation producing an acid litter of low nutrient content.
+The soils have been associated with vegetation producing an acidic litter of low nutrient content.

 Infertile.
 The soils have very low natural fertility with high nitrogen, phosphorus, potassium and lime requirements.

 Wet climate.
-The soils occur mainly in areas with a precipitation of 1400 mm or more and unless sandy, are likely to have a soil water surplus for a considerable part of the year.
+The soils occur mainly in areas with a precipitation of 1400 mm or more and, unless sandy, are likely to have a soil water surplus for a considerable part of the year.

 SUMMARY OF PODZOLS HIERARCHY